Get Ed: Production

 Production was underway in March 2005, when the series was announced.
 The series was created by Andy Knight, and produced by his Toronto-based Red Rover Studios in association with Walt Disney Television Animation.

-Knight's other creations included Ned's Newt and Pig City, and Get Ed was his third and final creation before he died in 2008 of a stroke.
-Get Ed was also credited as the first fully produced computer-animated television series made for Disney, outside of Playhouse Disney's Higglytown Heroes (which was co-produced with WildBrain Entertainment, under Happy Nest).
+The series was created as Disney Television Animation's first fully-3D computer animated television series.

 Episodes

 Awards

 The show's opening theme music, by Amin Bhatia and Ari Posner, was nominated for the 2006 Primetime Emmy Award for Outstanding Main Title Theme Music.